Vulnerability hurts. But it plants the seeds of change

 In the spirit of MLK and Jesus’ call to a radical lifestyle of love, here are some examples of how being vulnerable can create positive change in your everyday life:

 Conflicts and petty disagreements are inevitable in shared living spaces.
 But instead of adding fuel to the fire, diffuse arguments and conflicts by remaining calm, cool and collected.
-Don’t be a doormat, but look for win-win solutions to resolve conflicts with your spouse, kids or roommates.
+Don’t be a doormat, but look for non-aggressive ways to resolve conflicts with your spouse, kids or roommates.

 Most of us are conditioned to view the workplace as a competitive environment.
 But a new generation of researchers is dispelling this myth and proving that generous people — not toxic, selfish takers — achieve the most success in the workplace.
 Being vulnerable in the workplace means finding ways to be truly helpful to your coworkers by being generous with your time and talents.

 3. Being vulnerable in the world